onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 very interesting I can't wait for it to end

-tape script 6.11 what's on one what should we do today
+tapescript 6.11 what's on one what should we do today
 I'm not sure how about going to the cinema hmm don't really feel like seeing